 Iconix Park and the adjacent land were identified as an opportunity to create an asset of sufficient scale to enable a large scale redevelopment and master-planning process.

-Demand for good quality premises on the southern fringe of the city has hit record levels in recent years, whilst supply has dwindled.
-Sawston's position just four miles south of the Cambridge Biomedical Campus and close to other leading research facilities offers a superb opportunity for Howard Group to address this demand.
+Demand for good quality premises on the southern fringe of the city has hit record levels in recent years, while supply has dwindled.
+Sawston's position just four miles south of the Cambridge biomedical campus and close to other leading research facilities offers a superb opportunity for Howard Group to address this demand.

 Sawston Trade Park fronts London Road and is situated within a quarter of a mile of the A505 which links to junction 10 of the M11.
 Cambridge lies only five miles to the north.